KOTOR-Community-Portal/mod-builds/content/index.md

 1. Sunsetting of Reddit support for the mod builds.
 The mod builds are now principally hosted offsite on kotor.neocities.org, with satellite hosting continuing as Steam guides; the builds themselves, as well as support for them, will no longer be hosted on reddit.
 Primary support migrated to the Discord at https://discord.gg/kotor

 ___

-Changelogs older than 10/09/2023 can be found [here](/modding/mod_builds/changelog.html)!

 ## Special Thanks